wxdwfc/rlib/README.md

 ## RLib

+### Notice
+The latest version has been transferred to https://github.com/wxdwfc/rlibv2, which is now actively maintained.

 ### Intro

 RLib is a header-only library for **easier** use of RDMA using C++.
 Basically it is a set of wrappers of the interfaces of `libibverbs`,